What are the plans for changing Covid rules across the UK’s nations?

 – What does the future look like for Scotland?

-Nicola Sturgeon confirmed the country is set to move to Level 0 of the five-tier system on Monday, but restrictions will continue on physical distancing and numbers meeting both indoors and outdoors.
+Scotland entered Level 0 of the five-tier system on Monday, but restrictions will still continue on social distancing and the number of people meeting both indoors and outdoors.

-The First Minister said face coverings will remain mandatory for “some time to come”, while social distancing is set to be reduced to one metre inside public places.
+First Minister Nicola Sturgeon said face coverings will remain mandatory for “some time to come”, while social distancing is set to be reduced to one metre inside public places.

-Indoor gathering restrictions in homes will be lifted to allow up to eight people from up to four households to meet, while a group of up to 10 can meet inside a pub or restaurant.
+Indoor gathering restrictions in homes have been eased to allow up to eight people from up to four households to meet, while a group of up to 10 can meet inside a pub or restaurant.
+Soft play centres can also open from Monday.

-Some physical distancing rules are to be maintained outdoors, and the 11pm closure time for pubs operating indoors will be changed to midnight – a change from original plans to scrap the limit entirely.
+Some physical distancing rules are to be maintained outdoors, and the 11pm closure time for pubs operating indoors has been changed to midnight – a change from original plans to scrap the limit entirely.

-The planned “gradual return to the office” will also be postponed until August 9, when Scotland plans to move beyond Level 0.
+The planned “gradual return to the office” has also been postponed until August 9, when Scotland plans to move beyond Level 0.

 – And Northern Ireland?

-From that date, people returning from amber list countries who have been fully vaccinated in the UK will not have to self-isolate on arrival in Northern Ireland or take a test eight days after their return.
+From July 26, people returning from amber list countries who have been fully vaccinated in the UK will not have to self-isolate on arrival in Northern Ireland or take a test eight days after their return.

-Some measures, such as theatres and concert halls being allowed to welcome back audiences and conferences and exhibitions being able to resume, need final ratification by Stormont ministers on July 22.
+Theatres and concert halls may also be allowed to welcome back audiences, and conferences and exhibitions could be able to resume.

 The legal requirement to wear face coverings in places of worship is also set to be removed on July 26, and in terms of schools, classroom bubbling and the use of face masks in classes are to be removed from guidance.